Community Endorsements for Local Search Results as a Ranking Signal?

 Someone signs up to become a member of a social network.

-As a member, that person can endorse or recommend local articles or advertisements.
+As a member, that person can endorse local search results.

-Some type of icon or indicator would then appear in the local search results in response to a query, and have that endorsement associated with it.
+Some icon or indicator would then appear in the local search results in response to a query and have community endorsements associated with it.

-In addition, members of those groups could see endorsements from other members of the social network.
+In addition, members of those groups could see community endorsements from other members of the social network.

 They would have the ability to re-rank those endorsements in that list.
-Their actions could influence the rankings of sites that appear in local results for other members of the network, and possibly for people who trust that network.
+Their actions could influence the rankings of sites that appear in local results for other network members and possibly for people who trust that network.

-There’s also a mention in this patent application of an unpublished U.S. patent application that is also pending titled “Methods and Systems Endorsing Search Results.”
-By the omission of the word “local” from that one, it sounds like a way to make these endorsements work with the main search results.
+There’s also a mention in this Community Endorsements patent application of an unpublished U.S. patent application that is also pending titled “Methods and Systems Endorsing Search Results.”
+By omitting the word “local” from that one, it sounds like a way to make these community endorsements work with the main search results.